 - Additional flavorings see note 3 below

 Add the two vinegars to a jar with the salt and sugar.
 Shake to dissolve.
 Add any additional flavorings, if desired.

 Bring 2 cups water to a boil in a small saucepan.
 While water is boiling, remove papery skin from onion and using a mandoline or sharp chefs knife, slice onions very thin--about 1/8 inch thick.

 Place onions in a colander and place over the sink.
 Once water is boiling, pour water over onions.
-Immediately place onions in vinegar mixture.
+Immediately place onions in vinegar mixture in the jar.
+If there are any onions uncovered by the vinegar mixture, top off with a little bit of vinegar to completely cover.
 Let the pickled onions cool to room temperature for at least 30 minutes before serving.
-At this point, they are ready to serve.
-The longer they sit, the more the flavors will develop.
-These will keep in the fridge for at least 2 weeks.
+At this point, they are ready to serve but the longer they sit, the more the flavors will develop.
+Store in a tightly sealed jar in the fridge for up to two weeks.

 HELPFUL RECIPE INFORMATION

 All recipes are tested and developed in my home kitchen.
-Unless otherwise stated, I always use extra virgin olive oil and this Himalayan pink salt in my recipes.
-All recipes are tested and developed using a fan oven and an electric range.
+Unless otherwise stated, I always use extra virgin olive oil and this Himalayan pink salt in my recipes